|

 Using Raman Spectroscopy and Machine Learning for

-prediction of Idiopathic Recurrent Spontaneous Miscarriage
+prediction of Idiopathic Recurrent Spontaneous

-(IRSM).
-Improved this work using ATR-FTIR Spectroscopy in
+Miscarriage (IRSM).
+Improved this work using ATR-FTIR

-approach to the same problem.
+on a multi-omics approach to the same problem.

 |